Choosing image management software is a key step to getting family photos organized.

 - Use special functions, such as creating albums, employing facial recognition or adding GPS linking

-- Adobe Photoshop Elements 2018 ($69) – think of it as Photoshop Lite.
+Adobe Photoshop Elements 2025 ($99 for three-year license) – think of it as Photoshop Lite.
 Has powerful image editing capabilities, including GPS and facial recognition; easier to use than Photoshop but still has a learning curve.
-Many free tutorials available.
-Also has scanning feature.
+Many free tutorials and books available.
+Also has scanning features.
 Mac or Windows.
 A 30-day demo is available for download by clicking here.
 Tip: Adobe releases a new version of Photoshop Elements every year, usually with only small changes between versions.
-The current version of the software is 2018.
-Earlier versions are available for sale online at big discounts.
+The current version of the software is 2025.
+As you can see in the image below, I’ve been using Photoshop Elements for many years.

 - IRFanView (free for non-commercial use) – image viewer, editor, organizer and converter program for Windows.